 Rusty had not returned and we were now at a loss as to where to look.
 I had to go to Hawes to get some bags of hen feed and lambing-time supplies, so loaded the little ones into the pickup promising them we'd call at the sweet shop whilst out.
 The morale boost would be needed if the day was going to be spent searching for the lost dog.
-We set off in no particular hurry, the children looking out of the windows and pointing at various things that cought their over.
-It was out of the windows and pointing at various timigs that caught their eye.
+We set off in no particular hurry, the children looking out of the windows and pointing at various things that caught their eye.
 It was the usual stuff.